tylensthilaire/Articles/_posts/2018-03-27-GitHub-For-Writers.md

 (with the `yyyy-mm-dd-your-title.md` format) and clean up the files you don't need.

-GitHub makes version control easy with [GitHub Desktop](https://desktop.github.com).
-You might want to practice a little bit and do some background reading on the [GitHub flow](https://guides.github.com/introduction/flow/) for versioning, but you'll be up and running in to time.
+You might want to practice a little bit and do some background reading on [Git flow](https://guides.github.com/introduction/flow/) for versioning, but you'll be up and running in to time

 GitHub's version control works by comparing differences (diffs) between lines in an old and new version of a document.